nicholashew/knowledge/tools/development-tools.md

 ## Utilities

+* [FileLocator](https://www.mythicsoft.com/filelocatorlite/download/) - FileLocator is a powerful search utility for Windows
 * [ScreenToGif](https://www.screentogif.com/) - This tool allows you to record a selected area of your screen, edit and save it as a gif or video
 * [LightShot](https://app.prntscr.com/en/index.html) - LightShot allows you to take a customizable screenshot and it support for both Mac and Windows
 * [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) - A freeware that gathers information on some of the main devices of your system.